-With respect to diversion and market development, after reaching an all-time high of 92.9 percent diversion from landfills in 2012 (and exceeding CalRecycle's previous 90 percent diversion goal), the overall waste tire diversion rate decreased to 82 percent in 2019.
-The recycling rate remains stagnant around 37 percent, which excludes alternative daily cover (ADC) and tire-derived fuel (TDF) (including TDF consumed in the state as well as exported size-reduced TDF and waste tire bales assumed to be likely used as fuel).
-After hitting an all-time low of 7.3 percent in 2012, tire disposal increased for the next four consecutive years reaching 32.2 percent in 2016, before decreasing to 18 percent in 2019.
-Waste tire exports are also dynamic.
+With respect to diversion and market development, after reaching an all-time high of 92.9 percent diversion from landfills in 2012 (and exceeding CalRecycle's previous 90 percent diversion goal), the overall waste tire diversion rate decreased to 55 percent in 2021.
+The recycling rate continues to remain stagnant around 35 percent, which excludes alternative daily cover (ADC) and tire-derived fuel (TDF) (including TDF consumed in the state as well as exported size-reduced TDF and waste tire bales assumed to be likely used as fuel).
+After hitting an all-time low of 7.3 percent in 2012, tire disposal increased to 45 percent in 2021.
+During 2021, a variety of disruptions impacted business operations and markets, including ongoing shifts in: COVID infections, health impacts and restrictions; economic growth followed by high inflation; persistent staffing and hiring challenges; high trucking and ocean shipping costs combined with logistical challenges; and a variety of supply chain disruptions impacting diverse commodities and products related to tire-derived products (TDPs).